What are some Montessori tot school trays that my toddler can do that will teach shapes?

 This tray had several pipe cleaner pieces that Smiley Man could use to make triangles.
 This was actually much harder for Smiley than I realized it would be.
 I ended up making two sides of the triangle and I let Smiley Man put the last piece on.
 He also had fun just playing with the pieces and making his own pictures.
 Even though this was hard for Smiley Man, it was a really great way to teach what a triangle is.
 This tray probably would have been perfect if Smiley was just a bit older.

-As always, Smiley Man really enjoyed his Learning Notebook printables.
+As always, Smiley Man really enjoyed his Learning Notebook printables that went along with these tot school trays.
 It’s still a little weird to me how much he loves coloring, just because Little Bear always hated it.
 This was a very successful week with tot school, but honestly, I am getting a little tired out having to change Smiley Man’s trays every week.
 I might go back to changing them every 2 weeks in October.
 I haven’t decided for sure yet, so stay tuned to find out.